 A man of humble origins, Harry Govier Seeley attended Cambridge University, but quit before earning a degree.
 He began working as an assistant to Adam Sedgwick at the Woodwardian Museum in 1859 and was later offered positions with both the British Museum and the Geological Survey of Britain.
 Rather than accept either, he worked on his own, and only accepted a position with King's College much later in life.

 In 1887, Seeley swept aside Owen's classification of the dinosaurs and argued that the ruling reptiles actually fell into two distinct groups: Ornithischia and Saurischia.
 The classification was based on the structure of the pelvis.
 The saurischians had lizard-like pelvic structures, and ornithischians had pelvic structures resembling those of birds.
-(The resemblance to birds was superficial; paleontologists now generally regard saurischian dinosaurs as the ancestors of modern birds.)
+(The resemblance to birds was superficial.)

 While Seeley's new classification certainly didn't keep the public from thinking of dinosaurs as a group, it was enormously influential among paleontologists.
 It was also problematic.
 Seeley not only argued for separate groups among dinosaurs, he even argued for separate origins, writing "I see no ground for associating these two orders in one group, unless that group includes Birds, Crocodiles, Anomodonts, and Ornithosaurs; for differences of pelvic structure have been as persistently inherited as any condition of the vertebrate skeleton."
 Even though O.C.
 Marsh had identified many characteristics common to all dinosaurs, Seeley's interpretation held sway into the late 20th century.
-In the 1980s, however, as paleontologists reexamined evolutionary relationships in a method known as cladistics, Seeley's interpretation of separate origins was overturned.
-Paleontologists now recognize that dinosaurs evolved from a common ancestor.
-Still, Seeley's classification of saurischian and ornithischian lines remains intact.
+In the 1980s, paleontologist Jacques Gauthier unified dinosaurs in a single group.